SpaceX launches 60 Starlink satellites in record 10th liftoff

 "First time a Falcon rocket booster will reach double digits in flights," SpaceX CEO Elon Musk wrote on Twitter on Saturday before launch.

-The successful liftoff marked the second time SpaceX launched one of its 229-foot-tall (70 meters) workhorse Falcon 9 rockets within the same week, each carrying a full stack of 60 flat-paneled Starlink broadband satellites.
+The successful liftoff marked the second time SpaceX launched one of its 229-foot-tall (70 meters) workhorse Falcon 9 rockets within the same week, each carrying a full stack of 60 flat-paneled Starlink broadband satellites, space.com reported.

 "SpaceX's first reuse of an orbital class rocket was on the SES-10 mission way back in March of 2017," SpaceX supply chain supervisor Michael Andrews said in a live webcast.